citusdata/citus_docs/use_cases/realtime_analytics.rst

   CREATE INDEX http_request_1min_idx ON http_request_1min (site_id, ingest_time);

 This looks a lot like the previous code block.
-Most importantly: It also shards on ``site_id`` and uses the same default configuration for shard count and replication factor.
+Most importantly: It also shards on ``site_id`` and uses the same default configuration for shard count.
 Because all three of those match, there's a 1-to-1 correspondence between ``http_request`` shards and ``http_request_1min`` shards, and Citus will place matching shards on the same worker.
-This is called :ref:`co-location <colocation>`; it makes queries such as joins faster and our rollups possible.
+This is called :ref:`co-location
+<colocation>`; it makes queries such as joins faster and our rollups possible.

 .. image:: /images/colocation.png
   :alt: co-location in citus